Gigaspaces/xap-docs/site/content/release_notes/lifecycle.markdown

 - Java SE 1.4 EOL – based on information made publicly available by Sun Microsystems, as of October 30th 2008, Java SE 1.4 SDK has reached its End of Service Life (EOSL).
 - Java SE 1.5 EOL – based on information made publicly available by Sun Microsystems, as of October 30th 2009, Java SE 1.5 SDK has reached its End of Service Life (EOSL).
 - Sun also ceased to support the J2SE 1.4 and 1.5 JVMs.
 In addition, the two other major JVM vendors, namely IBM and Oracle, announced their limited ability to support these JVMs in light of Sun's announcement.
 This in turn will limit GigaSpaces’ ability to provide support for applications running on these JVMs.
 However, we will continue to support GigaSpaces XAP editions up to 6.6 (for Java 1.4) and up to version 7.1 (for java 1.5) in these environments on a best-effort basis.
 Customers concerned about this EOL announcement are encouraged to contact their JDK vendor to explore the extended support entitlements beyond the stated EOL period.
-- GigaSpaces recommends that customers upgrade to a fully-supported environment, such as the latest GigaSpaces XAP 10.0.x and the latest Java 1.7 SDK.
+- GigaSpaces recommends that customers upgrade to a fully-supported environment, such as the latest GigaSpaces XAP {{%latestxaprelease%}} and the latest Java 1.7 SDK.
 - Please note that from version 7.0 onwards, GigaSpaces XAP will no longer support the Java 1.4 SDK, and will require the use of Java 1.5 SDK or higher.
 - Please note that from version 8.0 onwards, GigaSpaces XAP will no longer support the Java 1.5 SDK, and will require the use of Java 1.6 SDK or higher.
 For details about Java 1.4 & 1.5 SDK EOL, please refer to the following page:http://java.sun.com/products/archive/eol.policy.html
 - For more details please refer to the page which discusses the third-party products shipped with GigaSpaces.